BasedJellyfish11/HollowKnight.BingoUI/README.md

 A tool that displays progress towards some of the most common counting bingo goals on screen every time progress is made towards one of them.

-Requires modding API version -56 or higher and SeanprCore.
+Requires modding API version -56 or higher and SereCore.

 Also has a global setting for always displaying the icons